 Vishakha is looking to standardize the quality of the education people receive, to create a model that can be followed in each community when setting up a school.
 Her goal is to provide some incentive for people to go to graduate schools besides just having the basic education, perhaps by offering them job opportunities if they graduate.

 Jesse Lentchner – CEO-Asia Pacific, BTIG

 Jesse heads BTIG's Asian and Australian Regional Trading Operations.
 Before coming to BTIG, Lentchner held senior executive positions with Goldman Sachs.
 Most recently he was Co-Head of Execution Services for Asia.
 Prior to that, he was Managing Director, Head of Securities in India, where he built and ran the equities and fixed income businesses.
 Before moving to India, Lentchner was Head of Execution Services and Co-Head of the Equity Sales Trading Desk in Tokyo.
 Prior to his time with Goldman Sachs, Lentchner worked as an equity sales trader in Tokyo at Nomura and in Hong Kong and New York at W.I.
 Carr.
 He started his career trading fixed income for a Japanese bank in New York.
-He is a Fellow of the Inaugural Class of Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.
+H He is a Fellow of Class 1 of Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.